Reuben-Isaac/WordleSolver/README.md

 ##### Instructions
 * The `removed` variable should be a string of all the letters not present in the word.
-* The `greens` and `yellows` variables should be a dictionaries where each key is a separate green/yellow letter as a string.
+* The `greens` and `yellows` variables should be dictionaries where each key is a separate green/yellow letter as a string.
 The values of each dictionary are lists corresponding to the positions of the green/yellow letters.

 ```
 removed = 'abcde'